-Some students appear to be discontinuing the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the grade.
-While many schools offer career guidance in higher grades, schools must strive to conduct career counselling workshops and make it accessible to all.
-This will help students to take future decisions easily and reduce early withdrawal from schooling.
+Some students seemed to be discontinuing the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the grade.
+While almost half of the schools offer career guidance in higher grades, strengthening these efforts and making them more accessible may help students make informed decisions about their career and reduce early withdrawal from schooling.